ug1y/blockchain_papers/README.md

-# Blockchain-papers
+# Blockchain papers
 According to my preference, I collect prevalent papers about blockchain and also make some notes for academic research.
-All papers are classified into three categories.
+All papers are classified into seven categories.

 ## List
 - [Overview](#Overview)